James Scott (Royal Navy officer): Commander and later career

-On 19 October 1814 Scott was promoted to commander, but received no ship until 4 May 1824 when he was appointed to the bomb vessel Meteor to take part in the demonstration before Algiers made by Vice-Admiral Sir Harry Burrard-Neale.
+On 19 October 1814, Scott was promoted to commander, but received no ship until 4 May 1824 when he was appointed to the bomb vessel Meteor to take part in the demonstration before Algiers made by Vice-Admiral Sir Harry Burrard-Neale.
 Subsequently, on 5 November, he took command of the brig-sloop Harlequin, serving at Cork and Jamaica until 1827.

 He was promoted to post-captain on 8 January 1828, and published his autobiography Recollections of a Naval Life in 1834.
-He then served aboard President as flag captain to Admiral Sir George Cockburn on the North America and West Indies Stationfrom June 1834 until 1836, then to Admiral Charles Ross on the Pacific Station from August 1837 until October 1839.
-On 31 October 1839 he was appointed to command of the sixth-rate post ship Samarang off South America, and then on the East Indies and China Station, serving in the Second Opium War.
+He then served aboard President as flag captain to Admiral Sir George Cockburn on the North America and West Indies Station from June 1834 until 1836, then to Admiral Charles Ross on the Pacific Station from August 1837 until October 1839.
+On 31 October 1839, he was appointed to command of the sixth-rate post ship Samarang off South America, and then on the East Indies and China Station, serving in the Second Opium War.

 He saw action in Second Battle of Chuenpi on 7 January 1841 in Samarang, having the frigate Druid, and the sloops Columbine and Modeste under his command during the attack on the fort at Tycocktow.
 On 26 February he took part in the Battle of the Bogue.
 Before the first investment of Canton, he moved temporarily into the East India Company's iron-hulled steamer Nemesis, commanded by Captain William Hutcheon Hall, to force a passage up the Broadway river between Macao and Whampoa.
 During the advance, on 13 to 15 March, aided by the boats of his own ship, he destroyed as many as five forts, one battery, two military stations, and nine war-junks, collectively armed with 115 guns and 8 gingalls.
 For his services he was made a Companion of the Order of the Bath on 29 June 1841.
 He left Samarang at the end of 1841, and saw no further service at sea.

 Scott was promoted to rear admiral on 26 December 1854, then to vice admiral on 4 June 1861.
 He was made a Knight Commander of the Order of the Bath on 10 November 1862.
 Scott was finally promoted to admiral on 20 February 1865, but was then, against his own wishes, placed on the retired list under the terms of the Order in Council of 24 March 1866.

 Admiral Scott died at Cheltenham on 2 March 1872.

 Personal life

-On 3 May 1819 he married Caroline Ann, only child of Richard Donovan, of Tibberton Court, Gloucestershire.
+On 3 May 1819, he married Caroline Ann, only child of Richard Donovan, of Tibberton Court, Gloucestershire.
 They had one son.
-It is interesting to note that the memorial tablet in St Paul's Cathedral, erected by his shipmates, lists his birthdate as June 18th 1787.
+It is interesting to note that the memorial tablet in St Paul's Cathedral, erected by his shipmates, lists his birthdate as June 18, 1787.